SteffenKriewald/twenty-fifty/model/README.markdown

     sudo gem21 install excel_to_code

+For the MacKay version, excel_to_code has been updated.
+This should be transparently handled.

-Put the new spreadsheet in this folder with the name model.xlsx
+Put the new spreadsheet in this folder with the name model.xlsm

 Then check that translate_excel_into_c.rb is set to keep the right bits of the excel.

 Then:

-    ruby translate_excel_into_ruby.rb
+    bundle exec ruby translate_excel_into_ruby.rb

 This may take up to 4 hours.